redis/jedis/README.md

 - Commands operating on all the kind of values
 - Commands operating on string values
 - Commands operating on hashes
+- Commands operating on lists (not SORT, BLPOP, BRPOP)

 ## How do I use it?